 I recently traveled to Kansas — not a highly popular destination for landscape photographers.
 But that’s exactly why I went there.
 While other photographers are lined up elbow-to-elbow at places like Mesa Arch and Horseshoe Bend, I’m photographing a landscape where there’s not even a another human being (much less another photographer) literally for miles.

 I’m just not interested in shooting those same overcrowded hotspots.
-This is my first time in Kansas and I have found it to be more scenic than I expected.
+This is my first time in Kansas and I have found it to be more scenic than I expected — which is something like I saw in the Texas Panhandle — a flat, featureless landscape covered in wheat fields or corn.
+But there’s a lot more to Kansas than that.
+I liked it a lot and honestly I can’t wait to go back to explore more of the state.

 There are nearly-abandoned small towns.

-There are a lot of abandoned ramshackle old farmhouses.
+There are a lot of beautifully abandoned ramshackle old farmhouses.

 And there are landscape oddities, like the mushroom rocks at Mushroom Rock State Park.